Divorce Solicitors Covering Southampton and Portsmouth

 - If there are any financial settlements to be reached

-We are pleased to offer you package price and fixed fee divorce options so you get the expertise of your own solicitor and you know the price you will pay.
+We are pleased to offer you fixed fee divorce options so you get the expertise of your own solicitor and you know the price you will pay.

-You could leave it all to us so you can carry on with your life outside of your divorce.
+You could leave it all to us so you can carry on with your life outside of your divorce (fixed fee options).